andela/rails-api-practice/README.md

 ## ActiveModel Serializers.
 Let's fixup our API.

+#### Instructions:
+Once again, the order of this tutorial is:

+1. setting-up-rails-api
+2. unit-testing-models-and-bottles
+3. creating-api
+4. testing-api
+5. serialize-dat-suya

+This is the last section of this tutorial.

+#### Intro:

 We will be using the active-model serializer gem to customize our API structure.

 This is the gem: